Primary Navigation Mobile

 • Three-year warranty from new

-While many may expect the Qashqai to be a reliable car thanks to a strong reputation enjoyed by many Japanese car manufacturers, this model has actually suffered from five recalls and isn’t quite the bulletproof family car many think it is.
+Many drivers expect the Qashqai to be a reliable car, simply because Nissan is a Japanese car manufacturer – and common knowledge dictates Japanese cars don’t break.
+But the Mk2 Qashqai isn’t as dependable as its reputation would suggest.
+It’s actually been subject to five recalls and isn’t quite the bulletproof family car many think it is.
 Even so, it’s a straightforward car for routine maintenance such as changing the windscreen wipers.

 Ongoing running costs